What it’s About:

 Dress in layers – it may get warm!
 Skaters should wear long pants, gloves, warm sweater or jacket.

-All skaters MUST wear a CSA approved hockey helmet with a full face mask, this is mandatory for participation in this program.
+All skaters MUST wear a CSA approved hockey helmet.
+PreCanSkaters are required to have a full facemask/shield, this is mandatory for participation in this program.
 Any other type of helmet is not allowed to be worn.
 No exceptions.

 MHSC and Skate Canada DO NOT recommend the “adjustable or expandable” skates.
 These types do not offer the support needed for developing skaters.
 If you need help selecting proper fitting skates please speak with the professionals at Sports Connection, talk with our Coaching staff or our Club staff for recommendations.